smokingpun/smokingpun.github.io/_posts/2013-12-03-What-Makes-a-Good-Content-Strategist.markdown

 </p>
 <h3>What skills does a content strategist need?</h3>
 <p>
 However, as with any discipline, there are some skills that are more important than others.
 I figured that a content strategist should probably have a passing familiarity with copywriting, editing, social media, management, UX and so on.
 So far, so good.
 However, what I realised I didn't have – and probably should – was more of an understanding of what developers and designers were up to.
 The problem was I'd been spoilt: I've known some great developers and designers who totally get content.
-But this scenario was probably not one that would always be true, and in any case, I shouldn't be so lazy; or at least lazily accepting of cultural stereotypes that equate coding with guys.
+But this scenario was probably not one that would always be true, and in any case, I shouldn't be so lazy.
+Or at least lazily accepting of cultural stereotypes that equate coding with guys.
 </p>
 <h3>Why coding is a bit like proofreading</h3>
 <p>